jekyll/jekyll-feed/README.md

   author: benbalter
   ```

 * `image` - URL of an image that is representative of the post.

 ### Meta tags

 The plugin exposes a helper tag to expose the appropriate meta tags to support automated discovery of your feed.
 Simply place `{% feed_meta %}` someplace in your template's `<head>` section, to output the necessary metadata.

+### SmartyPants

+The plugin uses [Jekyll's `smartify` filter](https://jekyllrb.com/docs/templates/) for processing the site title and post titles.
+This will translate plain ASCII punctuation into "smart" typographic punctuation.
+This will not render or strip any Markdown you may be using in a title.

 ## Why Atom, and not RSS?